grafana/opentelemetry-workshop/site/docs/lab2/instrument.md

 sidebar_position: 2
 ---

 # 2.2.
-Instrument a second service
+Add a second service

-In this lab, you'll add a second service to our application, and add instrumentation to it.
+In this lab, you'll add a second service to the architecture, with OpenTelemetry instrumentation.

 After you complete this module, your environment will look like this: